tytydraco/yessleep/out/My_wife_works_downtown_No_one_has_left_her_building_in_48_hours.md

 “You killed him,” Kristin whispered.

 “Don’t say that,” I whispered back.
-Then, to him: “Talk, Ken.”
+Then, to him: “Tell me what you see, Ken."

 “It’s… still the lobby, it’s still dark, I’m going into the hallway, I see someone… *something* by the elevator, they’re on the ground, they don’t look well, I see—” and then he froze, “see—”

-*The grainy, distant music in the background again.* A different track now.
+*The grainy, distant music in the background again.* A new track now.

-“What? *Talk.*”
+“What?”

 “See,” he repeated.